SathvikDixit/workshop/README.md

-# This is my college web development workshop
+# This is my college web development workshop <br> Its local name is clgworkshop